-GRANVILLE COUNTY EMPLOYEES’ who have direct knowledge of or is aware of fraud, waste or abuse of Granville County resources.
+Granville County employees who have direct knowledge or are aware of fraud, waste, or abuse of county resources.

 Why should I report?

-Because tax dollars help to support and fund the operations of Granville County government and taxpayers deserve government to be honest, effective, and efficient.
-One way to accomplish this is for you to report any suspicious activity to the AlertLine.
+Tax dollars help to support and fund the operations of county government and taxpayers deserve for their government to be honest, effective, and efficient.
+One way to accomplish this is for employees to report any suspicious activity to the AlertLine.

-Please do not assume that there are others who know of or have reported the issue .
-It is up to you!
-Even if suspicious or documented fraud, waste or abuse has already been reported, your report may provide additional information needed to assist with eliminating the cause.
+Please do not assume that there are others who know of or who have reported the issue . . . it is up to you!
+Even if suspicious or documented fraud, waste, or abuse has already been reported, your report may provide additional information needed to assist with eliminating the cause.

-It is important that you can provide as much detailed information as possible so that your report can be properly investigated.
+It is important to provide as much detailed information as possible in order for your report to be properly investigated.
 Your report should include:

-- WHO – Who are the individuals responsible for and who is aware of the improper activity?
+WHO?
+Who is responsible and who else is or may be aware of the improper activity?

-- WHAT – What is the improper activity?
-Is there documentation that substantiates the reported improper activity?
+WHAT?
+What is the improper activity?
+Is there documentation that substantiates the reported activity?

-- WHERE – Where did the improper activity occur; within a County department or elsewhere?
-Where can the investigator locate the individual(s) involved or who have information about the activity?
-Where can an investigator find documents or other evidence related to the activity?
+WHERE?
+Where did the improper activity occur?
+Was it within a county department or elsewhere?
+Where can the investigator locate the individual(s) involved or those who have information about the activity?
+Where can documents or other evidence related to the activity be found?

 What should not be reported?

-The AlertLine is reserved for reporting instances of fraud, waste, and/or abuse within Granville County government operations and its related departments.
+The AlertLine is reserved for reporting instances of fraud, waste, and/or abuse within county government operations and its related departments.
 It is not intended for private businesses, other non-governmental entities unless those entities are related to Granville County government, nor other local governments such as municipalities and townships unless those entities are related to Granville County government.

-If something reported is found to be not within the authority of the Internal Auditor’s Office to investigate, it will be referred to the appropriate agency or authorities as necessary.
-Most importantly, please make sure that the allegation of fraud, waste or abuse of Granville County resources you report is as accurate and truthful as possible.
-Do not intentionally report false or misleading information.
+If a report is received that is found to not be within the authority of the Internal Auditor’s Office to investigate, the matter will be referred to the appropriate agency or authorities as necessary.

-Can I remain anonymous or be kept confidential?
+Can I remain anonymous or can my name be kept confidential?

-In accordance with the Granville County Internal Auditor’s Office, detailed information received pursuant to a report of fraud, waste and/or abuse or any ongoing investigation thereof shall be considered work papers of the Office and shall be confidential.
-Individuals should know however, that such information may become known during the course of any investigation, whether you report anonymously or not, the County Internal Auditor’s Office will treat your report confidentially.
+In accordance with the Granville County Internal Auditor’s Office, detailed information received pursuant to a reported allegation or any ongoing investigation thereof shall be considered work papers of the Office and shall be confidential.
+Individuals should be aware that such information may become known during the course of any investigation whether the report is received anonymously or not; nevertheless, the Internal Auditor’s Office will treat your report confidentially.